jitbauri/new_hostel_management_project/README.md

 # new_hostel_management
-This is a hoste_mangement project which Hostel Dashbord ,Admin Dashboard,Manager Dashboard,Student Dacebord ,And outhers Features
+This is a hostel_management project which have Hostel Dashbord ,Admin Dashboard,Manager Dashboard,Student Dacebord ,And outhers all Features